 Experiments: The experimental sessions were divided into ‘games.’
 In each game, only 3/8 feeders were activated in an isosceles pattern (Fig 1A, yellow light bulbs).
 One feeder was the home base; the two others, equidistant from the home base, were the rewarded feeders.
 The home base was never rewarded, but animals had to reach it to trigger/activate the 2 rewarded feeders.
 The home base was flanked by two Lego blocks, forcing the animal to start its navigation to the 2 rewarded feeders without directional bias (Fig 1, blue rectangles).
 At the start of each game, depending on the conditions, the two rewarded feeders were associated with a fixed number of sugar water drops drawn uniformly from 0 to 5 and always gave the same number of drops during that game (Fig 1B).
-Before making their free choices, rats were guided to one of the rewarded feeders in the first nG trials (i.e. only one LED was blinking, nG=3, ‘Trial 1 cue’ to ‘Trial 3 cue’, Fig 1B).
+Before making their free choices, rats were guided to one of the rewarded feeders in the first nG trials (i.e., only one LED was blinking, nG=3, ‘Trial 1 cue’ to ‘Trial 3 cue’, Fig 1B).
 Critically, only one of the two rewarded feeders was cued during the guided trials, leaving the value of the other rewarded feeder unknown to the rat before making free choices.
 Rats performed versions where nG = 0, 1, or 3 (In cases of nG = 0, rats were not guided to any target feeder and started with a free choice between the 2 rewarded feeders instead.).
 Fig 1B illustrates the version with nG = 3.
-From the nG+1st trial, they were cued to make free choices (e.g. the LED of the 2 rewarded feeders blinked simultaneously, ‘Trial 4 cue’ Fig 1B).
+From the nG+1st trial, they were cued to make free choices (e.g., the LED of the 2 rewarded feeders blinked simultaneously, ‘Trial 4 cue’ Fig 1B).
 The guided trials were followed by H free choices between the 2 rewarded feeders.
 Rats performed versions where H = 1, 6, or 15.
 Fig 1B illustrates the version with H = 1.
 After the first game was completed, an 8s increasing sweep tone was played to indicate the start of a new game.
 The layout was then switched, and the feeder directly opposite to the initial home base was now activated as the new home base in this new game (Game 2 start, Fig 1B).
 The new rewarded feeders became the feeders opposite to the new home base (Game 2, Fig 1A, 2A).
 The number of free choices H is also referred to as the ‘horizon’.

 Experiment 1: between-session version

-In this version, rats are always guided 3 times before a free choice can be made (i.e. nG=3).
+In this version, rats are always guided 3 times before a free choice can be made (i.e., nG=3).
 There are 3 different horizon conditions, the short condition H = 1 in which only 1 free choice is allowed after the guided trials, the long condition H = 6 in which 6 free choices are allowed and the extra-long condition H = 15 in which 15 free choices are allowed (Fig 1C).
 In the same session, both home bases are associated with the same horizon condition (Fig 1A).
 Rats performed games of different horizons in blocks of consecutive days before switching to the next horizon condition.
 H = 1 and H = 6 sessions were run in counterbalanced orders between rats, and H = 15 conditions were run after the H = 1 and H = 6 sessions were completed.
 For clarity, the transition sessions (the first session after each horizon condition change) were excluded from the analyses.
 Inclusion of these games in the analysis do not change our conclusions.
 Six rats participated in this experiment and completed a total of 292 sessions and 4802 games (36664 trials).

 Experiment 2: within-session version